AlcornRyan/3172-ecommerce/README.md

 ## Description

 The components used in the website application were from [Material UI] (https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-* Layout – grids, columns, containers
+* Layout – grids, containers, columns, rows
 * Forms - buttons